 As the pandemic has dragged on, I’ve turned to doing more public engagement.
 Combining my love of public engagement with my love of Twitter, I hosted People of Space twice and would love to do it again.
 I also hosted Tweeting Historians in March 2021.

 I am a very big fan of the work CoderDojo does – they run free code clubs all over the world.
 I used to volunteer at the Manchester CoderDojo with Robogals Manchester.
 I also took part in CoderDojo’s first ever content hackathon translating material and would like to keep contributing in future hackathons.

-I volunteer with UoM Physics Outreach doing science busking, which is standing around in public explaining physics with the aid of cool toys.
+From 2015 to 2018 I volunteered with UoM Physics Outreach doing science busking, which is standing around in public explaining physics with the aid of cool toys.

-From 2015-2016 I was the Marketing Manager for Robogals Manchester, an organisation which teaches young people to code and has a particular focus on getting girls enthused about STEM.
+From 2015 to 2016 I was the Marketing Manager for Robogals Manchester, an organisation which teaches young people to code and has a particular focus on getting girls enthused about STEM.
 Robogals itself has chapters worldwide, so if you’re a university student and interested in STEM or science communication I would strongly encourage you to volunteer.

 As part of this, for Ada Lovelace Day 2015 I was interviewed for the CS@Manchester podcast about our work.